By Edwin Christiaan | May 4, 2021

 Biblical Christian fasting is going without food, as Jesus demonstrated when He was led by the Spirit into the wilderness to be tempted by the Devil.
 Jesus resisted him and ultimately caused the Devil to flee from Him.
 During this time, Jesus fasted for forty days and forty nights (see Matthew 4:1-2).

 Fasting with humility and discretion

-Jesus said, that when we fast, we should not make it obvious as the hypocrites do, for they try to look miserable and disheveled so people will admire them for their fasting.
+Jesus said that when we fast, we should not make it obvious as the hypocrites did, for they tried to look miserable and disheveled so people will admire them for their fasting.
 But when we fast, we should comb our hair and wash our face.
 Then no one will notice that we are fasting, except our Father, who knows what we do in private.
-And our Father, who sees everything, will reward us (see Matthew 6:16-18)!
+And our Father, who sees everything, will reward us (see Matthew 6:16-18).
 Fasting should be done in a spirit of humility and discretion.

 AFTER THE DEATH OF JESUS CHRIST